 Learn More: Military History Sites

 SF has many historical and well-known churches throughout the city.
 They range from the majestic Grace Cathedral in SF's Nob Hill neighborhood to the historic Mission San Francisco de Asis in the Mission District.
-Here you can learn more about all of them and even find some recommendations on where to celebrate on Sunday.
+Another famous one is Saints Peter and Paul Church in North Beach.

 Learn More: SF Churches

 If you love sampling wines, then check out my San Francisco for wine lover's insider's guide.
 It will give you all the information you need to know to sample some of SF's best wines.

 Learn More: SF for Wine Lovers

-Do you love to go ghost hunting or hear the stories about SF's dark past?
-If so, then check out this list of 10 of the most haunted SF places.
+Do you love ghost hunting or hearing the stories about SF's dark past?
+If so, check out this list of 10 of the most haunted SF places.

 Learn More: Haunted SF

 Are you ready to head indoors to warm up a bit?
-If so, then I have the list of the best San Francisco attractions and activities for you!
+If so, I have the list of the best San Francisco attractions and activities for you!

-On my list of 25 indoor activities, you will find fun things to do including visiting our top museums, enjoying some local wines, and exploring our historic attractions.
+On my list of 25 indoor activities, you will find fun things to do, including visiting our top museums, enjoying some local wines, and exploring our historic attractions.

 If you love visiting old cemeteries, then you will love what you will find in San Francisco.
 There are currently two historic cemeteries and two Columbariums open to the public.

 Do you know how many people live within the city limits?
 Who are some of the most famous people born here?
-What is unique about Al Capone's arrival to Alcatraz?
-Read on to find answers to these and other fun and interesting facts about SF.
+What is unique about Al Capone's trip and arrival at Alcatraz?
+Read on to find answers to these and other fun and exciting facts about SF.